 Neurodegeneration with brain iron accumulation (NBIA) is a rare, inherited, neurological movement disorder characterized by an abnormal accumulation of iron in the brain and progressive degeneration of the nervous system.
 Symptoms, which vary greatly among patients and usually develop during childhood, may include slow writhing, distorting muscle contractions of the limbs, face, or trunk, choreoathetosis (involuntary, purposeless jerky muscle movements), muscle rigidity (uncontrolled tightness of the muscles), spasticity (sudden, involuntary muscle spasms), ataxia (inability to coordinate movements), confusion, disorientation, seizures, stupor, and dementia.
-Other less common symptoms may include painful muscle spasms, dysphasia (difficulty speaking), mental retardation, facial grimacing, dysarthria (poorly articulated speech), and visual impairment.
+Other less common symptoms may include painful muscle spasms, dysphasia (difficulty speaking), facial grimacing, dysarthria (poorly articulated speech), and visual impairment.
 Several genes have been found that cause NBIA.

 There is no cure for NBIA, nor is there a standard course of treatment.
 Treatment is symptomatic and supportive, and may include physical or occupational therapy, exercise physiology, and/or speech pathology.